MAB PA-15 pistol: Use

-Functioning
+Design

 The MAB PA-15 is a delayed blowback operated, semi-automatic pistol.
 It featured Savage-type, rotating, but not reciprocating, barrel, which has two lugs: one under the chambers is engaged in the frame and allows to the barrel to rotate but not to move back or forward.
 The other lug (camming lug) is situated on the upper surface of the barrel: it is engaged in an L-shaped cam track in the slide.

 When the pistol is fired, the rotational inertia of the barrel, the bullet torque and the slide's linear inertia (leveraged through the cam track) all act against the opening force of the cartridge.
 When the bullet leaves the barrel, internal pressures have dropped and so the action is safe to open: the slide rotates the barrel completely, moves backward, ejects the spent casing and moves forward to pick up a new cartridge, cycling the action.
 MAB PA-15 has a frame mounted safety, on the left side of the frame, and also internal magazine safety, which does not allow the gun to be fired with magazine removed.